proprowataya/calc4/README.md

     46
     ```

-This code is composed by two operators, "4" and "6".
+This code is actually composed by two operators, "4" and "6".
 There is no token such as "46".
-The operator "6" takes one operand and returns "`(operand * 10) + 6`".
-The operator "4" is similar.
+The operator "6" takes one operand and returns ``(operand * 10) + 6``.
+Its operand is the result of the operator "4", which is similar.

 In other words, we can rewrite code 1 by the following C code.
 ```c